-Cost In FY 2020, DOR collected special funds including more than \$359 million for the Education Enhancement Fund, \$46 million for the School Ad Valorem Fund, \$20 million for the Public School Building Fund and \$5.3 million for local school districts.
-STATEWIDE GOAL #3 Education - Higher Education: To make available an accessible, quality public higher education at an affordable cost that prepares Mississippians to become productive, financially self-sufficient members of society while meeting the human resource needs of Mississippi and its employers, including the creation of new jobs through the commercialization of university-based research Relevant Benchmark #3:
+In FY 2024, DOR collected special funds including more than \$511 million for the Education Enhancement Fund, \$46 million for the School Ad Valorem Fund, \$20 million for the Educational Facilities Revolving Loan Fund and \$6.4 million for local school districts.

+STATEWIDE GOAL #3 Education - Higher Education:

+To make available an accessible, quality public higher education at an affordable cost that prepares Mississippians to become productive, financially self-sufficient members of society while meeting the human resource needs of Mississippi and its employers, including the creation of new jobs through the commercialization of university-based research

 Cost to Taxpayers

 The state budget appropriates General Fund money to higher education.

 STATEWIDE GOAL #4 Public Safety and Order:

-To protect the public's safety, including providing timely and appropriate responses to emergencies and disasters and to operate a fair and effective system of justice Relevant Benchmark #4: Incidence of Crime A primary component of the mission of ABC Enforcement includes reducing the opportunities for underage people to possess and consume beer and alcohol through an effective enforcement program.
-Emergency Preparedness ABC Enforcement are first responders to emergencies resulting from natural or man-made disasters.
+To protect the public's safety, including providing timely and appropriate responses to emergencies and disasters and to operate a fair and effective system of justice

+Incidence of Crime

+A primary component of the mission of ABC Enforcement includes reducing the opportunities for underage people to possess and consume beer and alcohol through an effective enforcement program.

+Another component of the mission of the ABC Enforcement includes enforcing medical cannabis laws as they apply to the proper purchase, sale, and distribution of medical cannabis at dispensaries.

+Emergency Preparedness

+ABC Enforcement are first responders to emergencies resulting from natural or man-made disasters.

 Judiciary, Correctional System, and Highway Safety are supported with General Fund appropriations.

 STATEWIDE GOAL #5 Health:

-To protect Mississippians from risks to public health and to provide them with the health-related information and access to quality healthcare necessary to increase the length and quality of their lives Relevant Benchmark #5:
+To protect Mississippians from risks to public health and to provide them with the health-related information and access to quality healthcare necessary to increase the length and quality of their lives

 Access to Care

-DOR collected \$9.9 million in special funds related to Hospitals and Hospital Schools and \$12.9 million in special funds for Trauma Care.
+DOR collected \$12.3 million in special funds related to Hospitals and Hospital Schools and \$13.4 million in special funds for Trauma Care.

 STATEWIDE GOAL #6 Human Services:

-To ensure that Mississippians can develop to their full potential by having their basic needs met, including the need for adequate food and shelter and a healthy, stable, and nurturing family environment or a competent and caring system of social support.
+To ensure that Mississippians can develop to their full potential by having their basic needs met, including the need for adequate food and shelter and a healthy, stable, and nurturing family environment or a competent and caring system of social support

-Relevant Benchmark #6:

-Protective Services

-Food Assistance

-Temporary Assistance for Needy Families

-Vocational Rehabilitation

-DOR supports services to needy families in Mississippi through recovery of court ordered child support by intercepting tax refunds of those delinquent in child support.
+Protective Services Food Assistance Temporary Assistance for Needy Families Vocational Rehabilitation DOR supports services to needy families in Mississippi through recovery of court ordered child support by intercepting tax refunds of those delinquent in child support.

 STATEWIDE GOAL # 7 Natural Resources:

 To ensure that current and future generations have access to the state's abundant natural resources through restoration, protection, conservation, and wise development of those resources

-Relevant Benchmark #7:

-Water

-Air Quality

-Land

-State Parks
+Water Air Quality Land State Parks

-Wildlife and Fisheries

-DOR collected \$53.1 million in special funds related to Conservation.

 STATEWIDE GOAL #8 Infrastructure:

 To ensure the construction and maintenance of infrastructure (including roadways, waterways, railways, airports, water and sewer systems, pipelines, electricity lines, broadband connections, public buildings) adequate to meet the needs of citizens and the business community and to foster economic growth

-Relevant Benchmark #8:

-Transportation State Buildings Public Utilities DOR collected more than \$559 million in special funds for Transportation and State Aid Road.
+Transportation State Buildings Public Utilities DOR collected more than \$896 million in special funds for Transportation and State Aid Road.

 STATEWIDE GOAL #9 Government and Citizens:

-To create an efficient government and an informed and engaged citizenry that helps to address social problems through the payment of taxes, the election of capable leaders at all levels of government, and participation in charitable organizations through contributions and volunteerism Relevant Benchmark #9:
+To create an efficient government and an informed and engaged citizenry that helps to address social problems through the payment of taxes, the election of capable leaders at all levels of government, and participation in charitable organizations through contributions and volunteerism